huy-lv/blur-huy-sln/README.md

 # blur-huy-sln
 This is a Visual Studio project implements the Compound Blur algorithm using OpenCV/C++.
 I think this should be call Gradient Blur :p
-This is a Javascript demo: http://www.quasimondo.com/CompoundBlurForCanvas/CompoundBlurDemo.html
+This is a Javascript demo: http://www.quasimondo.com/CompoundBlurForCanvas/CompoundBlurDemo.html Further more, i implement circle blur function.

 ##How to build
 Clone project and open with Visual studio 2015